A snapshot is a read-only version of a blob that's taken at a point in time.

-- Delete and re-create snapshots associated with a blob whenever you update the blob, even if you are updating with identical data, unless your application design requires that you maintain snapshots.
-By deleting and re-creating the blob's snapshots, you can ensure that the blob and snapshots do not diverge.
+- Delete and re-create snapshots associated with a blob whenever you update the blob, even if you're updating with identical data, unless your application design requires that you maintain snapshots.
+By deleting and re-creating the blob's snapshots, you can ensure that the blob and snapshots don't diverge.

-- If you are maintaining snapshots for a blob, avoid calling methods that overwrite the entire blob when you update the blob.
+- If you're maintaining snapshots for a blob, avoid calling methods that overwrite the entire blob when you update the blob.
 Instead, update the fewest possible number of blocks in order to keep costs low.

-Billing when the blob tier has not been explicitly set
+Billing when the blob tier hasn't been explicitly set

-When you replace a block within a block blob, that block is subsequently charged as a unique block.
+When you replace a block within a block blob, that block is later charged as a unique block.
 This is true even if the block has the same block ID and the same data as it has in the snapshot.
-After the block is committed again, it diverges from its counterpart in the snapshot, and you will be charged for its data.
+After the block is committed again, it diverges from its counterpart in the snapshot, and you'll be charged for its data.
 The same holds true for a page in a page blob that's updated with identical data.

-Blob storage does not have a means to determine whether two blocks contain identical data.
+Blob storage doesn't have a means to determine whether two blocks contain identical data.
 Each block that is uploaded and committed is treated as unique, even if it has the same data and the same block ID.
-Because charges accrue for unique blocks, it's important to keep in mind that updating a blob when that blob has snapshots or versions will result in additional unique blocks and additional charges.
+Because charges accrue for unique blocks, it's important to keep in mind that updating a blob when that blob has snapshots or versions results in extra unique blocks and extra charges.

 The following scenarios demonstrate how charges accrue for a block blob and its snapshots when the blob tier has not been explicitly set.

-In scenario 1, the base blob has not been updated after the snapshot was taken, so charges are incurred only for unique blocks 1, 2, and 3.
+In scenario 1, the base blob hasn't been updated after the snapshot was taken, so charges are incurred only for unique blocks 1, 2, and 3.

-In scenario 2, the base blob has been updated, but the snapshot has not.
-Block 3 was updated, and even though it contains the same data and the same ID, it is not the same as block 3 in the snapshot.
+In scenario 2, the base blob has been updated, but the snapshot hasn't.
+Block 3 was updated, and even though it contains the same data and the same ID, it isn't the same as block 3 in the snapshot.
 As a result, the account is charged for four blocks.

-In scenario 3, the base blob has been updated, but the snapshot has not.
+In scenario 3, the base blob has been updated, but the snapshot hasn't.
 Block 3 was replaced with block 4 in the base blob, but the snapshot still reflects block 3.
 As a result, the account is charged for four blocks.